ibrahim-string/Scrapset/README.md

 Please note that you should replace the URL `'https://www.imdb.com/title/tt0111161/reviews'` with the IMDb movie page URL you want to scrape comments from.

-Sure!
-Let's continue with the documentation for the `VesselFinder` class:

 # VesselFinder Class